nbostech/wavelabs-client-api/README.md

                       }
      $response = request.sign_up(sign_up_params)

    You will get the approprivate response from server.
-If you want use this gem in your rails application use this link https://github.com/nbostech/wavelabs-rails-client-api
+If you want use this gem in your rails application I have created a sample application here https://github.com/nbostech/wavelabs-rails-client-api

-## To-Do
+## Note

- 1. Need to add test cases.
- 2. And continuous changes will be made based on Wavelabs Server API architecture.
+continuous changes will be made based on Wavelabs Server API architecture.
- 3. There are other modules will come soon:

-     a).
-Tenant Module
-     b).
-Entity Authorization
-     c).
-Payment Module

 ## Development